Skip to content

 How to end a Focus session

-Ending a Focus session in Windows 11 is straightforward; you can stop it manually at any time using the desktop window or the Clock app.
+Ending a Focus session in Windows 11 can be done manually at any time using the desktop window or the Clock app.

 Starting focus session from Windows settings app